Skip to content

 Germanium in Connecticut Drinking Water

-Germanium has been detected in water systems serving 3,845 ZIP codes nationwide.
+Germanium has been tracked across Connecticut drinking water.
 Here is what you need to know about germanium in your drinking water and how it may affect your household.

 What Is Germanium?